 - Middle or Junior High School (ages 11-13)

 All schools in Philadelphia, except colleges and universities, are listed in the blue section of the White Pages phone book.

 Philadelphia's public schools are available to any child living in the city, but the quality and accessibility vary.
 Students are generally required to attend the public school in their neighborhood, unless they pay tuition to attend another school.
 The School District of Philadelphia also includes charter and magnet schools.
-For more information you can call the district, 215-400-4000.

 To enroll a child in a public school, you need to bring the following items: